ejsdotsh/yacht-hugo-theme/README.md

 # YACHT Another Custom Hugo Theme

-when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...
+when graduating from high school, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

 ***under construction***